api3dao/oev-docs/docs/dapps/integration/index.md

 Note that it is not possible to guarantee a maximum deviation amount, as there is no theoretical bound to how fast the off-chain value of a data feed can change.

-When we refer to a 1% deviation threshold, we mean that at the time of a deviation threshold-related update, the deviation amount will be larger than 1%.
+When we refer to a 1% deviation threshold, we mean that at the time of a deviation threshold-related update, the deviation amount will have exceeded 1%.

 :::